ibm-cloud-architecture/cloudpak-for-applications/README.md

 git checkout liberty
 ```

-### Create application database infrastructure
-As said in the prerequisites section above, the Customer Order Services application uses uses DB2 as its database.
-Follow these steps to create the appropriate database, tables and data the application needs to:

-1. Copy the createOrderDB.sql and initialDataSet.sql files you can find in the Common directory of this repository over to the db2 host machine (or git clone the repository) in order to execute them later.

-2. Ssh into the db2 host

-3. Change to the db2 instance user: `su {database_instance_name}``

-4. Start db2: `db2start`

-4. Create the ORDERDB database: `db2 create database ORDERDB`

-5. Connect to the ORDERDB database: `db2 connect to ORDERDB`

-6. Execute the createOrderDB.sql script you copied over in step 1 in order to create the appropriate tables, relationships, primary keys, etc: `db2 -tf createOrderDB.sql`

-7. Execute the initialDataSet.sql script you copied over in step 1 to populate the ORDERDB database with the needed initial data set: `db2 -tf initialDataSet.sql`

-If you want to re-run the scripts, please make sure you drop the databases and create them again.

 ### Create the Security Context Constraint
 In order to deploy and run the WebSphere Liberty Docker image in an OpenShift cluster, we first need to configure certain security aspects for the cluster.
 The `Security Context Constraint` provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/liberty/Deployment/OpenShift/ssc.yaml) grants the [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) that the WebSphere Liberty Docker container is running under the required privileges to function correctly.